pavlenski/stocker/README.md

     * server: `postgres`
     * database: `stocker_api_dev`

+### fetching dependencies

+if for some reason the deps weren't fetched upon `./run init`, you can run `./run deps.get`

 ### reseting the database

 if needed, run `./run reset` to drop, create, migrate and reseed the database as a clean slate